MPIK-COMMS/mugs/README.md

 ==============================================================================
- MUG - Library for Mobile and Unrestrained Gazetracking
+ MUGS - Library for Mobile and Unrestrained Gazetracking
 ==============================================================================

 ------------------------------------------------------------------------------